Last year we awarded more than $209,000 in grants, scholarships, and fellowships.

 –The Warren Wilson MFA Program for Writers offers two opportunities for substantial aid to an incoming student.
 Students will be considered for the Holden Minority Scholarship and The Rona Jaffe Foundation Graduate Fellowship only at the time of admission.
 Recipients will be chosen by the MFA Admissions committee in consultation with the director.

-Holden Minority Scholarship.* Inaugurated in 1995 by a generous donor, the Holden Scholarship was named for the late Dr. Reuben Holden, a revered President of Warren Wilson, who brought the MFA Program to the College and was its unfailing friend.
-The twelve Holden Scholarships to date have included African-American, Asian-American, and Hispanic writers, including Fred Arroyo, R. Dwayne Betts, A. Van Jordan, and Vyvyane Loh.
+Holden Fund for Diversity.* Inaugurated in 1995 by a generous donor, the Holden Fund was named for the late Dr. Reuben Holden, a revered President of Warren Wilson, who brought the MFA Program to the College and was its unfailing friend.
+The twelve Holden Fund recipients to date have included African-American, Asian-American, and Hispanic writers, including Fred Arroyo, R. Dwayne Betts, A. Van Jordan, and Vyvyane Loh.
 This endowed scholarship provides full tuition and residency fees for a minority student’s entire 4-semester degree program.
 The student is responsible for travel, living, and additional expenses.
 Admitted students will be considered as fellowship candidates only at the time of application to the Program.
 Holden Scholarship applicants should submit the usual application for financial aid, including a FAFSA, by March 1st for the July semester or September 1st for the January semester.
-In addition, a statement specifying the candidate’s eligibility should be sent directly to the MFA Office along with the application for admission.
+In addition, a statement specifying the candidate’s eligibility should be submitted as part of the application for admission.
 The Program reserves the right to withhold the scholarship in any term in which none of the applicants have been first selected by the Admissions Committee.
-Download application here.

 The Rona Jaffe Foundation Graduate Fellowship in Creative Writing The Rona Jaffe Foundation Graduate Fellowship in Creative Writing: Thanks to the generous support of The Rona Jaffe Foundation, one fellowship is available annually to an incoming female Warren Wilson MFA student in fiction or poetry.
 The fellowship covers two consecutive semesters' tuition and the fees for two residencies, plus a $4000 stipend to cover books, travel to residencies, child care, or loss of income while attending each residency.
 The student must be a U.S. citizen or permanent resident of the U.S. and must demonstrate need via the FAFSA.
 Admitted students will be considered as fellowship candidates only at the time of application to the Program; no additional application is required.
 This opportunity cannot be deferred or repeated.
 Recipients will not be eligible for MFA grants during their tenure in the Program.